Here's how to harness the power of the Lumetri Color feature—even if you're not a colorist.

 It’s good to have tools that are objective when working with color.
 Most often, we evaluate the image using waveform, vectorscope or parade.
 You can find all of these in the panel called Lumetri Scopes.

 Basically, the waveform is a graph that on the horizontal axis represents the image and on the vertical axis represents the luminance.
-So if on that frame left side of the frame is mostly in shadows area, most of the waveform on the left will have very low luminance.
+So, if the left side of the frame is mostly in shadows area, most of the waveform on the left will have very low luminance.

 The parade is based on the same rule but here vertical axis represents an intensity of a given channel on the image from left to right.